West Bromwich Albion 1-0 Stoke City

 - Reaction from The Hawthorns and the rest of Saturday's Premier League games

-- Listen: Crouch on
+- Listen: Crouch on practising robot celebration

-Baggies dictate pace of game
+Baggies dictate pace amid home comforts

-Morrison made the breakthrough a minute later, scoring his third goal in five games as he tapped Chadli's pass beyond Lee Grant.
+West Brom have lost just one of their past six league games and their confidence was evident in the speed with which they started as Livermore's fine pass set up Rondon's offside effort.

-Stoke struggled to keep up with the home side in the first half, with Morrison and Chadli combining well to outpace the Potters' defence.
+Stoke struggled to keep up with the home side in the first half, with Morrison and Chadli combining well to first set up the goal and then outpace the Potters' defence.

-However, after half-time, it was the visitors who started strongly only for their finishing to let them down - Erik Pieters fluffing a simple header from six yards out.
+It was the visitors' finishing that will trouble them the most, with their strong second-half start going unrewarded as Erik Pieters fluffed a simple header from six yards out.

-Stoke had conceded in the 90th minute on the last two occasions the two sides had met and came close again here, but Joe Allen's excellent late block denied Livermore, who was Albion's only permanent signing in the transfer window.
+Stoke had conceded in the 90th minute on the past two occasions the two sides had met and came close again here, but Joe Allen's excellent late block denied Livermore, who was Albion's only permanent signing in the transfer window.

 No love lost between the two clubs

-The boos for Berahino began before the match as he warmed up with his teammates and continued as he pulled on a Stoke shirt for the first time.
+The boos for Berahino began before the match as he warmed up with his team-mates and continued as he pulled on a Stoke shirt for the first time against his old side.

 His £12m move in January after seven years with the Baggies left the fans unimpressed, but the striker hardly saw any of the ball after he was introduced midway through the second half.